JackGittes/VPMapper/README.md

 we do not have to implement all these structures since some conventional effective networks have been proven to be strong enough.

 Hence, we support the network structure like MobileNet v1/v2.
-Other structures may be

 ### 2. Project Progress